Born: November 14, 1906 Cherryvale, Kansas, USA

 neighbor and that this trauma effected her most of her adult life.

 Louise started her career as a dancer.
-She was a member of the Denishawn Modern Dance
+She was a member of the Denishawn Modern Dance Company

-chorus girl for George White’s “Scandals” which led to Brooks becoming a Ziegfield Follies girl.
+George White’s “Scandals” which led to Brooks becoming a Ziegfield Follies girl.

 As many “Follies” girls did, Louise transitioned her career to Silent Film.
 Her first film appearance was

 in The Street of Forgotten Men, made in 1925.
-(See SilentHollywood.com’s page for this film to see
+(See SilentHollywood.com’s page for this film to see a

-be her best performance in American films.
+performance in American films.

-When Paramount Pictures refused to give Louise a raise, she left Hollywood to make films for
+When Paramount Pictures refused to give Louise a raise, she left Hollywood to make films for German

 When Louise returned to America her career did not ascend as promised from her performances in